Connect with us

 Infrastructure Provider Core RWA Utility 2026 Milestone

-Avalanche (AVAX) Permissioned Subnets Evergreen subnet pilots for Citi/Galaxy.
+Avalanche (AVAX) Compliant Subnets for Banks/Funds Evergreen Subnet pilots for Citibank and Galaxy Digital.

 Regulatory Integration: Infrastructure as the Shield